python/cpython/Doc/library/os.rst

 .. data:: supports_effective_ids

-   An object implementing collections.Set indicating which functions in the :mod:`os` permit use of the *effective_ids* parameter for :func:`os.access`.
+   A :class:`~collections.Set` object indicating which functions in the :mod:`os` module permit use of the *effective_ids* parameter for :func:`os.access`.
 If the local platform supports it, the collection will contain :func:`os.access`, otherwise it will be empty.

    To check whether you can use the *effective_ids* parameter for :func:`os.access`, use the ``in`` operator on ``supports_dir_fd``, like so::